NicolasAngleraud/Deep-Learning-for-Supervised-Text-Classification/README.md

 This project focuses on:

+- Classifying word senses with their definition and in context examples into supersenses
 - Implementing and comparing different deep learning architectures
 - Analyzing the impact of various text preprocessing techniques
 - Evaluating model performance across different classification scenarios
 - Exploring transfer learning approaches using pre-trained language models
+- Exploring
-- Building a semanticaly enriched lexical resource using the best classifier trained.
+- Building a semanticaly enriched lexical resource using the best classifier trained

 ## Dataset

 The project utilizes the following dataset:

 **Wiktionary**:

+- The data collected is the word sense data from the Wiktionary.
+Each word sense is mainly represented by the word itself, a definition and zero to a few example sentences using the word in this sense.

 - The data was extracted with a Python ETL pipeline from a dump file using RDF format of the Wiktionary.
 New dump files with current states of the Wiktionary are created regularly.
 The files can be found on the DBnary website.